 From time to time we make loans to owners of hotels that we operate or franchise.
-Loan collections, net of loan advances, amounted to \$6 million in the 2014 first quarter and \$17 million in the 2013 first quarter.
-In the 2014 first quarter, our notes receivable balance for senior, mezzanine, and other loans decreased by \$5 million, primarily reflecting collections on two MVW notes receivable issued to us in 2011 in conjunction with the Timeshare spin-off.
+Loan collections, net of loan advances (advances, net of collections), amounted to \$(86) million in the 2014 first half and \$39 million in the 2013 first half.
+In the 2014 first half, our notes receivable balance for senior, mezzanine, and other loans increased by \$71 million, primarily reflecting the issuance of the \$85 million mezzanine loan (net of a \$15 million discount) described in Footnote No. 7, "Notes Receivable," partially offset by collections on two MVW notes receivable issued to us in 2011 in conjunction with the Timeshare spin-off.